 Resulting Death or Serious Bodily Injury.
 Under 21 U.S.C. § 841(b), the mandatory minimum and maximum penalties available are also increased "if death or serious bodily injury results from the use of such substance."
 As the Supreme Court noted in Burrage v.
 United States, 571 U.S. 204, 210 (2014), "Because the 'death [or serious bodily injury] results' enhancement increased the minimum and maximum sentences to which Burrage was exposed, it is an element that must be submitted to the jury and found beyond a reasonable doubt.
 See Alleyne v.
 United States, . . .; Apprendi v.
 New Jersey," In Burrage, where the victim died after ingesting several illegal drugs including heroin purchased from the defendant, the Court held that, "at least where use of the drug distributed by the defendant is not an independently sufficient cause of the victim's death or serious bodily injury, a defendant cannot be liable under the penalty enhancement provision of 21 U.S.C. § 841(b)(1)(C) unless such use is a but-for cause of the death or injury."
 571 U.S. at 219 - 220.
 The Court rejected the government's argument that "results from" can be satisfied by proof that use of the controlled substance was merely a "substantial" or "contributing" factor among a combination of factors that produced death or serious injury.
 571 U.S. at 214 - 216.
-In addition, the Third Circuit has recognized that the government need not prove that the defendant could have reasonably foreseen that death or serious bodily injury would result.
+In addition, the Third Circuit has recognized that the government need not prove that the defendant could have reasonably foreseen that death or serious bodily injury would result, that is, it need not prove that the controlled substance was the proximate cause of the death or serious bodily injury.
 United States v.
 Jacobs, 21 F.4th 106 (#d Cir.
 2021).